Triphasia

-Triphasia is a small genus of three species in the family Rutaceae, related to Citrus.
-The genus is native to southeastern Asia and New Guinea.
+Triphasia is a small genus of flowering plants, comprising three species, in the family Rutaceae.
+The genus is related to Citrus and is native to southeastern Asia and New Guinea.

 They are evergreen shrubs growing to 1–3 m tall, with trifoliate leaves.
 The flowers are fragrant, white, with three to five petals.
 The fruit is an edible red hesperidium similar to a small Citrus fruit.